 Best Practices for Using Non-Bread Machine Recipes

-Adapting your favourite traditional bread recipes for a bread machine involves a bit of science and a touch of art.
+Adapting your favorite traditional bread recipes for a bread machine involves a bit of science and a touch of art.
 Here are some tips to guide you:

 • Adjust the Recipe Size: Ensure the total amount of ingredients fits the capacity of your bread machine.